apache/helix/website/1.0.3/src/site/markdown/Quickstart.md

 * 3 instances running on localhost at ports 12913,12914,12915
 * One database named myDB with 6 partitions
-* Each partition will have 3 replicas with 1 master, 2 slaves
+* Each partition will have 3 replicas with 1 leader, 2 standbys
 * ZooKeeper running locally at localhost:2199

 #### Create the Cluster MYCLUSTER